human-conditions/yodrew.github.io-original/f/microwave.md

 Tags: Biological Effects, Non-Ionizing Radiation, Radar Hazards, Radio Frequency Radiation, Microwave Radiation, Health Hazards, Bibliography, Electromagnetic Radiation Injury

 Naval Medical Research Institute
 Research Report
 MF12.524.015-0004B
 Report No. 2 Revised
 Zorach R. Glaser, Ph.D.
 LT, MSC, USNR

 ##### Foreword

 It is the hope of the author that this bibliography will provide guidance to the diffuse and conflicting literature on the biological responses to electromagnetic radiation at radio- and microwave-frequencies, with particular reference to the effects of concern to man.
-Such guidance is needed in the formulation and appraisal of criteria and limits of human exposure to "non-ionizing" radiation, and in the planning and conduct of future research.
+Such guidance is needed in the formulation and appraisal of criteria and limits of human exposure to "non-ionizing" radiation, and in the planning and conduct of future research...

 ##### Symptoms